I may earn a commission from links in this post. Thank you!

 Add a light bar

-There are 2 types: cheaper ones you stick directly to mirrors; and more expensive ones you fix to the wall, often needing hardwiring.
-You are more likely to consider the second type when you’re doing a bathroom renovation, so I haven’t covered them here.
+There are 2 types: cheaper ones you stick directly to mirror’s glass; and more expensive fixtures you attach to the wall, often needing hardwiring.
+You are more likely to consider the second type of light fixture when you’re doing a bathroom renovation, so I haven’t covered them here.

 Here’s the most suitable bar light I can find:

 This lamp has some positive features, especially the bright light at the best color temperature (daylight equivalent), and which has 4 dimmer levels.
 I suggest buying two, one for each of the left and right edge of your mirror.
 Another plus is that it is rechargeable, so you don’t have to worry about unsightly wires.
 It is easily attached with 2 suction cups, and is very lightweight (you could even take it on vacation as portable lighting).